Art exports from Britain reach record high

 "However, sales prices achieved in London are normally so high that there is little incentive to sell in other markets - in Paris, for example," he added.

-Britain denied export licenses to art worth just 13.9 million pounds last year, less than 1 percent of the value of exports requiring legal referral, the study noted.
+Britain denied export licences to art worth just 13.9 million pounds last year, less than 1 percent of the value of exports requiring legal referral, the study noted.

 (Reporting by Sam Wilkin; Editing by Alison Williams)